Treatment for vertigo depends on the cause and severity of your symptoms.

 Central vertigo is caused by problems in part of your brain, such as the cerebellum (which is located at the bottom of the brain) or the brainstem (the lower part of the brain that's connected to the spinal cord).

-Causes of central vertigo include migraine headaches and, less commonly, brain tumours.
+Causes of central vertigo include migraines and, less commonly, brain tumours.

 If your GP suspects you have central vertigo, they may organise a scan or refer you to a hospital specialist, such as a neurologist or an ENT (ear, nose and throat specialist) or audiovestibular physician.